loum/nparcel/doc/source/interfaces/ondelivery_trigger.rst

 +++

 New in **version 0.28**, ``topondeliveryd`` now takes a daily extraction from TCD.
-TCD push their report files to the Toll Parcel Portal FTP interface.
+TCD push their report files to the Toll Outlet Portal FTP interface.
 Typical contents are as follows::

     MKL5050005831       20140211 00393403250088959404   20140212